 Westside's Student Code of Conduct (Board Policy 5300) extends to students' use of district-provided transportation.
-The Code of Conduct is available on the District website, is included in this Handbook, and is posted at all District schools.
+The policy is available on the District website, is included in this Handbook, and is posted at all District schools.

 Special Conduct Rules for Riding District Transportation